dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ### Problem: Federated users don't get a userid

-Unfourtunately, federated users [do not get a userid](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#policy-vars-infotouse).
+Unfortunately, federated users [do not get a userid](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#policy-vars-infotouse).
 I recommend giving [_How to integrate AWS STS SourceIdentity with your identity provider_](https://aws.amazon.com/blogs/security/how-to-integrate-aws-sts-sourceidentity-with-your-identity-provider/) a read.

 For Okta-federated users, the username used in the session ID is likely the email or username the user uses to log into Okta.
-Following the instructions in the aforementioned article, you should be able to map the user's Okta Email to the AWS Username.
+Following the instructions in the article mentioned above, you should be able to map the user's Okta Email to the AWS Username.

-As of Sept 1st, 2023, we havent implemented this approach yet.
-I expect it to look something like:
+As of Sept 2nd, 2023, we still need to implement this approach.
+I expect it to look something like this:

 ```terraform
 data "aws_iam_policy_document" "allow_ssm_sessions_for_users" {